 If you intend on sealing your garage floor with a thicker resinous coating such as epoxy, polyurethane, or polyurea blends, then we recommend that you read these application tips here.
 For more information about garage floor sealers, we recommend that you read this article here.

 Believe it or not, quite a few mistakes are made from not following the directions.
 Even if you have applied a sealer to your garage floor before, each manufacturer has its own specific set of instructions to follow.
 Many times you can find manufacturer application directions from their technical data sheets online.

 If ever in doubt, contact the manufacturer first before you apply the sealer.
 Trust us; there isn’t a question they haven’t heard before.

 2. Proper concrete preparation

 Check with the manufacture to see what type of surface profile is required.
-In addition to cleaning the surface, you may need to lightly sand or apply a mild acid etch solution first to the surface to insure proper sealing.
+In addition to cleaning the surface, you may need to lightly sand or apply a mild acid etch solution to the surface first to insure proper sealing.

 3. Use a quality and appropriate lint free roller

 Don’t buy cheap roller covers to save a dollar or two.
 Use quality lint free roller covers like the Purdy White Dove line or the Wooster Doo-Z line of roller covers.
 These are shed resistant rollers that won’t deteriorate from the solvents of some sealers.